Sold everywhere:

 • Sell In Your Own Timeframe

-What is a Tenanted House?
+What is a tenanted house?

-A house is classified as ‘tenanted’ if there are still tenants living in situ while you are selling it.
-This may occur because you cannot evict your renters or simply don’t want to kick them out.
+A house is classified as ‘tenanted’ if there are still tenants in-situ while you are selling it.

 Communicate with your tenants